DreadedLama/Mi-Band-Tasker-Automation/README.md

 The Menu is displayed when you perform 2 swipe gestures.

-# Menu Items-
+# Menu Items -

 1) *Battery* - Display the mobile battey% on my band.
 If mobile is charging we get a "+" symbol.

 Example - If not charging - 30%